Skip to content

 17. UV Sensor

-Some smartwatches also help you detect whether the sunlight you are exposed to is harmful or not.
 These sensors mainly have light-sensitive elements called photodiodes.
-When light is incident on the sensor, the photodiode excites the electrons causing an electric current.
+When light is incident on the sensor, the photodiode excites the electrons, causing an electric current.
 The electric current response is directly proportional to the strength of the light.

 18. Electrodermal Activity Sensor (EDA)